microsoft/openjdk-proposals/ergonomics_profiles/readme.md

 Dependencies
 ------------

-List of related issues, in no particular order, that may have to be addressed before this JEP, or that this JEP may have address as part of its implementation:
+List of related issues, in no particular order, that may have to be addressed before this JEP or that this JEP may have to address as part of its implementation:

 1. [JDK-8261242: \[Linux\] OSContainer::is_containerized() returns true when run outside a container](https://bugs.openjdk.org/browse/JDK-8261242)
 1. [JDK-8302744: Refactor Hotspot container detection code](https://bugs.openjdk.org/browse/JDK-8302744)